kubeflow/website/content/en/docs/external-add-ons/fairing/azure/_index.md

     -p "{\"imagePullSecrets\": [{\"name\": \"acrcreds\"}]}"
     ```

-## Creating a Notebook Server in Kubeflow
+## Creating a Workbench Server in Kubeflow

-To create a notebook server, use your Web browser to access the Kubeflow
+To create a workbench server, use your Web browser to access the Kubeflow
-Central Dashboard and select the **Notebook Servers** panel from the menu.
+Central Dashboard and select the **Workbench Servers** panel from the menu.

 First, select the target namespace in which you want to host the server.
 In the
 default Kubeflow installation, there should be a namespace `kubeflow-anonymous`